C-bowman/inference-tools/docs/source/getting_started.rst

 -----------------------------------

-Here we work through a toy problem of fitting the following synthetic spectroscopy data, which contains two peaks with known centres and a linear background:
+Here we work through a toy problem of fitting the following synthetic spectroscopy data, which contains two peaks with known centres and a constant background:

 .. image:: ./images/getting_started_images/spectroscopy_data.png